The topic describes how to restore the data of an ApsaraDB RDS for PostgreSQL instance to a new RDS instance.

 Parameter Description Billing Method

 - Pay-As-You-Go: A pay-as-you-go instance is charged per hour based on your actual resource usage.
-We recommend that you choose pay-as-you-go billing for short-term use.
-You can release your pay-as-you-go instance to reduce costs when you no longer need it.
+We recommend that you select pay-as-you-go billing for short-term use.
+If you no longer need your pay-as-you-go instance, you can release it to reduce costs.

 - High-availability: The database system adopts the classic high-availability architecture that consists of one primary instance and one secondary instance.